layabox/LayaNative2.0/README.md

 1. On Mac or Linux, Install android studio and configure the Android SDK related environment variables
 2. cd Conch/build and then run ./buildAll-andoid.sh
 3. Open Conch/build/conc/proj.android_studio with android_studio
-4. Build and then run proj.android_studio-app
+4. Build and then run proj.android_studio